cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 ### `-g` <sup>[frontend]</sup>

-Generates executable or library files with debug information.
+Generates an executable or library file with debug information.

 > **Note:**
 >
 > `-g` can only be used with `-O0`.
-Higher optimization levels may cause debugging issues.
+Higher optimization levels may cause debugging features to malfunction.

 ### `--trimpath <value>` <sup>[frontend]</sup>

-Removes the specified prefix from source file paths in debug information.
+Removes the specified prefix from source file path information in debug info.

-When compiling Cangjie code, `cjc` saves absolute paths of source files (`.cj` files) for debugging and exception handling.
+When compiling Cangjie code, `cjc` saves the absolute paths of source files (`.cj` files) to provide debugging and exception information at runtime.

-This option removes the specified prefix from source file paths in the output.
-Multiple prefixes can be specified with multiple `--trimpath` options; for each source file path, the first matching prefix is removed.
+This option removes the specified path prefix from the source file path information.
+The output file will not include the user-specified prefix in the source file paths.

+Multiple `--trimpath` options can be used to specify different prefixes.
+For each source file path, the compiler removes the first matching prefix.

 ### `--coverage` <sup>[frontend]</sup>

-Generates executables with code coverage support.
+Generates an executable program that supports code coverage statistics.
 The compiler generates a `.gcno` file for each compilation unit.
-After execution, a `.gcda` file is generated for each unit.
-Using these files with the `cjcov` tool generates a code coverage report.
+After execution, each compilation unit generates a `.gcda` file containing execution statistics.
+Using these files with the `cjcov` tool can generate a code coverage report for the execution.

 > **Note:**
 >
 > `--coverage` can only be used with `-O0`.
-Higher optimization levels trigger a warning and force `-O0`.
-This option is for executables; using it for static or dynamic libraries may cause linking errors.
+If a higher optimization level is specified, the compiler will issue a warning and force `-O0`. `--coverage` is for compiling executables.
+If used for static or dynamic libraries, linking errors may occur when the library is used.

 ### `--int-overflow=[throwing|wrapping|saturating]` <sup>[frontend]</sup>

 Specifies the overflow strategy for fixed-precision integer operations.
 Defaults to `throwing`.

-- `throwing`: Throws an exception on overflow.
+- `throwing`: Throws an exception on integer overflow.
-- `wrapping`: Wraps around to the other end of the integer range.
+- `wrapping`: Wraps around to the other end of the fixed-precision integer range on overflow.
-- `saturating`: Clamps to the minimum or maximum value on overflow.
+- `saturating`: Clamps to the extreme value of the fixed-precision range on overflow.

 ### `--diagnostic-format=[default|noColor|json]` <sup>[frontend]</sup>

 > **Note:**
 >
-> Windows versions do not support colored error messages.
+> The Windows version does not currently support colored error messages.

-Specifies the error message output format.
+Specifies the output format for error messages.
 Defaults to `default`.

-- `default`: Colored output.
+- `default`: Error messages in default format (with color).
-- `noColor`: Uncolored output.
+- `noColor`: Error messages in default format (without color).
-- `json`: JSON-formatted output.
+- `json`: Error messages in JSON format.

 ### `--verbose`, `-V` <sup>[frontend]</sup>

-Prints compiler version, toolchain dependencies, and commands executed during compilation.
+`cjc` will print compiler version information, toolchain dependency details, and commands executed during compilation.

 ### `--help`, `-h` <sup>[frontend]</sup>

 Prints available compilation options.

-When used, the compiler only prints option information and does not compile any files.
+When this option is used, the compiler only prints compilation option information and does not compile any input files.

 ### `--version`, `-v` <sup>[frontend]</sup>

 Prints compiler version information.

-When used, the compiler only prints version information and does not compile any files.
+When this option is used, the compiler only prints version information and does not compile any input files.

 ### `--save-temps <value>`

-Saves intermediate files generated during compilation to the specified path.
+Retains intermediate files generated during compilation and saves them to the specified `<value>` path.

-The compiler retains intermediate files like `.bc` and `.o`.
+The compiler retains intermediate files like `.bc` and `.o` generated during compilation.

 ### `--import-path <value>` <sup>[frontend]</sup>

-Specifies the search path for imported module AST files.
+Specifies the search path for AST files of imported modules.

-> **Note:** For detailed information about CJO files, see [CJO Artifacts](cjo_artifacts.md).
+> **Note:** For details about CJO files, refer to [CJO Artifacts Documentation](cjo_artifacts.md).

-Given the following directory structure, where `libs/myModule` contains the `myModule` library and AST export files for the `log` package:
+Assume the following directory structure, where the `libs/myModule` directory contains library files for the `myModule` module and AST export files for the `log` package:

 ```text
 .